 If you want to learn how to do something well, it’s usually helpful to look at others who are doing that same thing very well and emulate their behavior.
-In this blog, we will look at wealth creation, one measure of business success.
+In this blog, we will look at creating wealth, one measure of business success.
 We will likely identify some trends in what some of the most ‘successful’ people are doing to create wealth.

 Who is Making the Most Money?